dave-redfern/somnambulist-api-client/docs/models.md

 #### Models

 A `Model` maps to a primary, discrete API end point i.e. it can be "active" and fetch data.
-Typically the Model will be the primary node or aggregate root of an entity.
+Typically, the Model will be the primary node or aggregate root of an entity.
 Models only support a single primary key field that should be the same as the route parameter name.

 #### Value Objects

-A `ValueObject` is a sub-object of a `Model` that cannot be loaded independently of the Model. i.e.: there is no endpoint to access the data directly or it does not make sense if the model is not loaded. `ValueObject`s are not "active" and cannot load any data.
+A `ValueObject` is a sub-object of a `Model` that cannot be loaded independently of the Model. i.e.: there is no endpoint to access the data directly, or it does not make sense if the model is not loaded. `ValueObject`s are not "active" and cannot load any data.
 When fetching data it is pulled from the parent Model instead.

-Typically value objects are used when the API does not return independent identities for the object e.g.: a User has a single Address.
+Typically, value objects are used when the API does not return independent identities for the object e.g.: a User has a single Address.
 Another example is when there is a "pivot" table linking two root entities with meta-data.
 This intermediary object has identities to both sides of the relationship and is not a "valid" independent record.